smileservices/dev_blogpposts/DJANGO/images.md

 ## Requirements
 1. Validate image
 2. Save Image to storage
-3. Create optimized thumbnails
+3. Create optimized thumbnails on saving an image
 4. If delete parent model, have to delete the files also

 # Versatile Image Field
+I think this is the best image handling library to work with Django as it has the most features and is widely used in big projects like Saleor.

 Pros:
 - widely used
 - easy to set up

 Cons:
-- need to use the post_delete signal to clear the files:
+- need to use the post_delete signal to clear the files and post_save to create the thumbnails:
     ```python
     # someapp/models.py
     from django.db import models